 Permitted costs

 A summary of eligible costs is provided in the Funding section below (with further detail in the Finance FAQs document on the BMAA webpage).
-All relevant costs must be justified, demonstrate value for money and be compliant with the University travel and expenses policy [Bristol access only].
+All relevant costs must be justified, demonstrate value for money and be compliant with the University's travel and expenses policy [Bristol access only].

 How to apply